At a glance

 It’s important to stay on top of tax return deadlines to avoid penalties.
 Many tradies get caught out because they don’t realise they need to set aside money throughout the year.

-GST Registration: Mandatory if annual turnover surpasses $60,000.
+- ✔ GST Registration: Mandatory if annual turnover reaches or is expected to surpass $60,000.

 There are many expenses you can legally claim to lower your taxable income:

 Tools and equipment.
 Most tradies can deduct the cost of tools and equipment used for work.
-For items costing $1,000 or less, you can claim the full amount immediately or choose to depreciate them collectively as part of a pool.
-For more expensive items, depreciation rules apply, allowing you to claim a portion of the cost each year.
-Keeping receipts is crucial to ensure these claims hold up in case of an audit.
+For items costing $1,000 or less (excluding GST), you can claim the full amount immediately.
+For items costing $1,000 or less (excluding GST), you can claim the full amount immediately.
+For more expensive items, depreciation rules apply – however, with the 20% Investment Boost you could claim a bigger portion of the cost in your first year of ownership.
+Keep receipts to make sure your claims hold up in case of an audit.

 Vehicle expenses.
 If you have a dedicated work vehicle, expenses like fuel, registration, insurance, repairs, and even loan interest may be deductible.
-If you use your personal car for work purposes, you can claim mileage at the IRD-approved rate, but you need to keep a logbook to track business-related trips.
+If you use your personal car for work, you can claim mileage using IRD-approved kilometre rates, but you need to keep a logbook to track business-related trips.

 Work clothing and protective gear.
 Branded uniforms, steel-capped boots, gloves, and high-vis jackets are deductible.
 However, everyday clothing, even if worn on-site, is not claimable.
 This is a common mistake, so ensuring your gear meets IRD’s criteria is essential.